Frequently asked questions

 Can I shop in the big supermarket as an association member?

-Can I also buy in bulk or resell goods?
+Am I allowed to buy large quantities or resell goods?

 How and where can I have a say?

-As soon as the large participatory supermarket opens, every co-operative member who also wants to shop must work for 3 hours every 4 weeks.
-The work involves everything that has to be done in the supermarket: stocking shelves, bringing goods into the warehouse, attaching price tags, cashing up, tidying up and much more.
-The work is varied and should be fun: You work as a team and experience active cooperation.
+Once the large cooperative supermarket opens, every member who wants to shop there must contribute three hours of work every four weeks.
+Contributing includes all the tasks that arise in a supermarket: stocking shelves, taking goods to the warehouse, attaching price tags, working the cash register, tidying up, and much more.
+The work is varied and meant to be enjoyable: you work as a team and experience true cooperation.

 Can I pay for my shift?

 No – that would undermine the principles of the MILA concept.
-Everyone works the same amount, everyone contributes the same amount, everyone owns the same amount.
-Working hours can therefore neither be paid off nor transferred.
+Everyone contributes equally, everyone has an equal say, everyone owns an equal share.
+Therefore, working hours cannot be paid off or transferred.

 Are there exemptions for the participation shifts?

-Exemptions from the shifts are possible in certain life circumstances such as age, illness, parenthood or caring for relatives.
+Exemptions from shifts are possible in certain life circumstances such as age, illness, disability, parenthood, or caring for relatives.
 The shifts are flexible and take individual preferences and abilities into account.
+Please contact the membership office; we will find a suitable solution for everyone.

 How many members does MILA need?

-We know from our role models La Louve in Paris and Park Slope in New York and from the calculations in our business plan that we need over 1,000 members for the opening to be able to offer a wide range of products at attractive prices.
+Based on our role models La Louve in Paris and Park Slope in New York, and through calculations in our business plan, we know that we need over 1,000 members to be able to offer a wide range of products at attractive prices for the opening.